rust-lang/book/src/ch20-02-multithreaded.md

 {{#rustdoc_include ../listings/ch20-web-server/listing-20-21/src/lib.rs:here}}
 ```

-<span class="caption">Listing 20-21: An alternative implementation of
+<span class="caption" id="20-21">Listing 20-21: An alternative implementation of
 `Worker::new` using `while let`</span>

 This code compiles and runs but doesn’t result in the desired threading